BogdanFloris/monkey-interpreter/README.md

-# Monkey Interpreter
+# Monkey

-Interpreter for the Monkey programming language as described in the book [Writing an Interpreter in Go](https://interpreterbook.com/).
+Interpreters and compilers for the Monkey programming language as described in the book [Writing an Interpreter in Go](https://interpreterbook.com/), written in different languages.

+[x] Interpreter in Go
+[ ] Interpreter in Rust
+[ ] Compiler in Rust